bateller/martinfitzpatrick.name/content/pages/cv.md

 ## Education

-**2011-Present PhD.** *Metabolic profiles of differentiated human macrophages and their influence on chronic inflammatory disease*
+**2011-Present PhD.** *Metabolic profiles of differentiated human macrophages and their influence in chronic inflammatory disease*
 Wellcome Trust Combined Training Programme
 School of Immunity & Infection, University of Birmingham